Prof. Dr. Esther Ruigendijk

 Ankelien Schippers is a postdoctoral researcher working on movement assymetries and intervention. (her own DfG project).

-Marijke de Belder is a postdoctoral researcher working on derivational morphology.
+Marijke de Belder is a postdoctoral researcher working on derivational morphology and its interfaces.

 Bénédicte Grandon is a postdoctoral researcher within the cluster of excellence Hearing for All.
 She is working on language acquisition and language processing in children with hearing impairment.